2025 UEFA Europa League final: Summary

 In a largely scrappy game, Tottenham went in front in the 42nd minute when Pape Matar Sarr crossed from the left which Brennan Johnson got a touch from close range before the ball went into the left corner of the net past André Onana, the final touch appearing to come off the arm of Luke Shaw.
 In the second half Micky van de Ven acrobatically cleared off the line after a header from Rasmus Højlund with Tottenham goalkeeper Guglielmo Vicario also saving down low to his left from a shot by susbstitute Alejandro Garnacho and a header from Luke Shaw.
 After seven minutes of added time Tottenham held onto the 1–0 lead to win a first trophy in 17 years.

+Tottenham became the worst team by domestic league finish to win a European trophy, as they finished 17th in the Premier League.

 Details

 The "home" team (for administrative purposes) was predetermined as the winner of semi-final 1 (Tottenham Hotspur).